Santa Cruz Civil Grand Jury

 • Receive mileage reimbursement for travel related to Grand Jury business

-Civil Grand Jury Operation
+The Civil Grand Jury and Its Function

-The Grand Jury functions lawfully only as a group.
+The Grand Jury functions lawfully only as a body.
 No individual grand juror, acting alone, has any power or authority.
 Meetings of the Grand Jury are not open to the public.
-The law requires that all matters discussed before the Grand Jury and all votes taken are kept confidential.
+Law requires all matters discussed before the Grand Jury and votes taken, to be kept private and confidential.
+The end result of inquiries into civil matters are released to the public in the form of a final report which is approved, prior to release, by the Presiding Judge, the Supervising Judge of the Superior Court.

 Suggest an Investigation / Submit a Complaint